mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="cm_replace_default_db"/> Replacing CM's Default Database

-The CM database manages schema and records of several management services.
+* The CM database manages schema and records for management services.

-In practice, sometimes the embedded database (PostgreSQL) hasn't scaled well.
-Some shops require Oracle.
-We recommend MySQL when no other requirement prevents it.
+    *  We'll detail these on Wednesday.
+* The embedded database (PostgreSQL) has not scaled well in practice.
+* Some shops require a particular database (if supported).
+* We recommend MySQL and prefer to install it before CM.
     * You can install with MySQL from scratch (manual process)
     * You can replace the embedded server with external PostgreSQL or other supported database.
-* You can migrate from an existing PostgreSQL instance
+    * Migrating from an embedded PostgreSQL can be messy, time-consuming, interrupt other services.
-    * More complicated and time-consuming in production, of course.
-* You can use the same server to host [Oozie](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.1/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_14.html) data and the [Hive Metastore](http://www.cgoogle.loudera.com/content/cloudera-content/cloudera-docs/CDH4/4.2.0/CDH4-Installation-Guide/cdh4ig_topic_18_4.html), and other databases if desired.
+* The CM db server can also host [Oozie](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.1/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_14.html) data and the [Hive Metastore](http://www.cgoogle.loudera.com/content/cloudera-content/cloudera-docs/CDH4/4.2.0/CDH4-Installation-Guide/cdh4ig_topic_18_4.html), and other databases if desired.
+    * Reasonable when minimizing administration is a good idea.
+        * Dev and POC clusters, for example

 ---
 <div style="page-break-after: always;"></div>

 ## <center> <a name="cm_replicate_db"/> Database Replication for HA (MySQL)

-When using MySQL for CM or other Hadoop services (Oozie, Hive Metastore) or both, customers often want replicated servers for redundancy.
+* When using MySQL for CM and other Hadoop services (Oozie, Hive Metastore), customers often want replication to ensure availability.

-Ideally, you'd configure this before installing CM.
-If CM/CDH are already running, it's more complicated, but doable.
+You can configure this before putting MySQL into service.
+If CM/CDH are already running, it's more time-consuming to replicate existing data.

 ---
 <div style="page-break-after: always;"></div>